hyperledger/bevel/docs/source/developer/corda-helmcharts.md

 ## h2 (database)

 ### About
 This folder consists H2 helm charts which are used by the ansible playbooks for the deployment of the H2 database.
-The folder contains a templates folder,a chart file and a value file.
+The folder contains a templates folder, a chart file and a value file.

 ### Folder Structure
 ```